Olé it's fiesta party time and that means it's time for some Mexican fiesta party games and activities!

 Painting or coloring paper plates

 Choose bright colors for the paints and once dry, you can then hang the plates on the wall or string them into a big banner.
+This activity should be done at the start of the party so they have a chance to dry.

 Get two empty plain white paper cups and half fill one with dried beans.
 Tape the two cups together around the open ends so you have a sort of rattle.
 If you have any wooden BBQ skewers, insert one into the end of one of the pots.
 The let the kids go to town with paints and marker pens in decorating their very own maracas which they can take home at the end of the party.